Rich People Cheat More Than Poor People, According To Research

 Researchers have discovered an interesting correlation between wealth and social conduct: Rich people cheat more than poor people.
 This encompasses cheating in its many forms, including cheating on romantic partners and cheating on taxes.
 The wealthy are more likely to shoplift and more likely to take candy from children.
-And in addition to the cheating, rich people usually donate smaller portions of their income than people from the middle- and upper-class.
+And in addition to the cheating, rich people usually donate smaller portions of their income than people from the middle and upper class.

 One of the researchers involved in documenting this trend is psychologist Dacher Keltner from UC Berkeley.
 He described human behavior as being highly predictable when it comes to power and wealth.
 In fact, Keltner discovered six years ago that there’s a strong correlation between rich people and their behavior behind the wheel.
 His studies were just one of many that revealed the harsh truth about people with money.